 BIDS 232: Diversity and Adaptation

-Students will study biological and cultural diversity in Ecuador and Peru, past and present.
+In this course students will examine biological and cultural diversity in Ecuador and Peru, past and present.
 The focus of the course will be the importance of the physical and economic environments in influencing the adaptation and evolution of species and cultures.
 Readings for this class include Rival’s Trekking Through History, Kane’s Savages, Darwin’s The Voyage of the Beagle and Weiner’s The Beak of the Finch.

 Spanish Language, Conversation and Literature